 Dried bark powder: 1 capsule, 3 times a day or 3g.= 1 tsp.of loose powdered cinnamon root

 Tincture: 2-4 mL or 45-115 drops a day, in a little water

-Note: If using to reduce insulin resistance, best to let your doctor know.
+Note: If using to reduce insulin resistance, it is best to let your doctor know.